 Data that are disclosed for the purposes of patient care or for research directly involving, managed by, or overseen by personnel of WashU.

-The voting members of the Human Data Release Committee (HDRC) decide whether to approve or decline a proposed data disclosure.
+The voting members of the Human Data Review Committee (HDRC) decide whether to approve or decline a proposed data disclosure.
 The HDRC is comprised of 12 total members, four of whom are voting members, with equal representation between WashU and BJC.
+The committee meets monthly.

 The HDRC will balance numerous considerations to determine: